Overview

 • Local sightseeing and monastery entrance fee, camera fee, etc

-• Transportation is not on disposal basis.
+• Transportation is not on a disposal basis.
 It is strictly as per the program, any extra running will be charged extra.

 Type of Trek